Fehniix/acnh-orders-api/README.md

 - `value`: contains the response body, the actual value of the response; `undefined` if the remote endpoint returns `Void`.
 - `error`: if the remote endpoint catches or throws an error, this would contain the error message.

+## Heartbeats

+The remote host periodically sends special packets to check against half-open connections and eventually handle and dispose the client's socket.

+These packets contain a message that starts with `hb`, followed by a space `\s` and a UUID string that uniquely identifies the sent heartbeat.
+The client must reply to the remote host with exactly the same message it received.

 ## Reconnection

 By passing a `SocketAPIOptions` object to the `.start()` method as third parameter, it is possible for the client to automatically reconnect to the initially designated host.